huggingface/peft/docs/source/developer_guides/checkpoint.md

 -->

-# Checkpoint format
+# PEFT checkpoint format

-This document describes the format of the saved files used by 🤗 PEFT.
-Read this if you're interested in how the checkpoint files are structured and how to possibly convert between the PEFT format and other formats.
+This document describes how PEFT's checkpoint files are structured and how to convert between the PEFT format and other formats.

 ## PEFT files

-PEFT is all about parameter efficient fine-tuning.
-This means that generally, PEFT methods will not update each of the model's parameters but only a small subset.
-This has the nice advantage that the checkpoint files can generally be much smaller than the original model files and are thus easier to store and share.
+PEFT (parameter-efficient fine-tuning) methods only update a small subset of a model's parameters rather than all of them.
+This is nice because checkpoint files can generally be much smaller than the original model files and are easier to store and share.
 However, this also means that to load a PEFT model, you need to have the original model available as well.

-When you call `save_pretrained` on a PEFT model, the PEFT model will save the following files:
+When you call [`~PeftModel.save_pretrained`] on a PEFT model, the PEFT model saves the following files:

 1. `adapter_model.safetensors` or `adapter_model.bin`
 2. `adapter_config.json`